 PathAgent_In.FinancialInstitutionIdentification.PostalAddress.AddressLine[1])AND

 PathAgent_In.FinancialInstitutionIdentification.Name <> “NOTPROVIDED”

+AND Substring(PathAgent_In.FinancialInstitutionIdentification.Name,1,2) =”//”

+AND IsAbsent(PathAgent_In.FinancialInstitutionIdentification.PostalAddress.AddressLine[3])

 /* This case can only happen if the payment is originated in MT with field 5xa with option B or C containing ClearingSystemCode with no equivalence in ISO list.
 A workaround was introduced to still translate the ClearingSystemMemberId (ie National Sort code) as it is the only identifier for the agent (in option A and D, it is not translated as the BIC or Name and Address can be used to identify the agent).
-The workaround in MT to MX consists in copying the ClearingSystem both in Name and first line of AddressLine.
-The translation below restores the translation back to option B or C. The presence of the ClearingChannel with value "RTGS" is ignored (see SubfunctionBIC to llustrate how the ClearingChannel influences the translation of ClearingSystemMemberID) in order to simplify the translation in this workaround case.
+The workaround in MT to MX consists in copying the ClearingSystem including “//” both in Name and first line of AddressLine.
+The MT Location if present is then translated to AddressLine[2]of AddressLine The translation below restores the translation back to option B or C. The presence of the ClearingChannel with value "RTGS" is ignored (see SubfunctionBIC to llustrate how the ClearingChannel influences the translation of ClearingSystemMemberID) in order to simplify the translation in this workaround case.
 If later there is a need to add it, the subfunction below will be amended */

 Call SubfunctionNoEquivalentMXClearing